DIPlib/diplib/dipimage/user_manual/08_customizing.md

 *Default*: `'x+iy'`

-This only affects display of complex images.
+This only affects display of complex images in `dipshow`.
 When using the [*Pixel testing*]{} mode in the image display window, the pixel value can be displayed as real and imaginary components (`'x+iy'`), or as magnitude and phase components(`'r/phi'`).